Kids - Ethnic Garments & Accessories

 Russia, Belarus and Ukraine.

 Western ideas about dress came to Russia, Belarus, and Ukraine rather late in history.
 In 1700, Peter the Great of Russia forced adoption of European fashions through imperial decree in an attempt to bring refinement to his court.
 Yet peasants continued to wear folk dress until the end of the nineteenth century.
-The late arrival of Christianity to this area, combined with the peasants' connection to the land, preserved ancient agricultural beliefs evident in both style and embellishment of folk dress.

-In both Russia and Ukraine, a woman wore a woolen back-apron over her chemise.
-Called a plákhta or panjóva, it signaled marital status.
 Another archaic dress form is a shirt with ultra-long sleeves.
 Worn by young girls during ritual dances, the fluttering sleeves helped them simulate bird maidens known as víly or rusálki.
 Embroidery motifs also link to pre-Christian beliefs.
 Predominantly geometric, the motifs include known fertility and protection symbols.
 One example is the hooked lozenge, said to represent a fertile field.
 The use of the primordial colors of red and black (blood and earth) further connect folk dress with pre-Christian religious practices.

 The shirts were girdled at the waist.
 In some areas of Russia, women wore a sarafan, a long overdress resembling a jumper.
 As elsewhere, young girls wore crowns, or diadems, while married women covered their hair.
 Caftans, capes, and furs provided warmth for both sexes during the cold winter months.